-You must submit your annual monitoring form to your local Scottish Forestry office once completed.
-The Annual Monitoring form runs from 1st January to 31st December in each of the claim years in your contract.
-It should be submitted to Scottish Forestry as soon as possible after the end of the calendar year.
-If we do not receive your annual monitoring form we will not be able to pay your annual management claim.
+You must submit your evidence to your local Scottish Forestry office between 1 December and 31 January.
+If we do not receive your evidence within this period we will not be able to pay your claim.
 Inspections will be made against the contract map and your monitoring forms.